Skip to main content

 Rules.

-• A peaceful environment suitable for work, study, reading, and similar activities.
+- A peaceful and pleasant environment suitable for work, study, reading, public programs, events for families and children, and similar activities.

 In addition, the following policies are in effect:

-• Do not block doorways or hallways, or otherwise impede access to the building, including emergency access and access by people using mobility aids.
+- Do not block doorways or hallways, or otherwise impede access to the building.

-• Do not post flyers, public announcements and other bills anywhere but the Community Bulletin Board.
+- Do not post flyers, brochures, or other bills anywhere but the Community Bulletin Board.

 Along with these policies and standards, Section 26-1 of the Jefferson County Code of Ordinances prohibits disturbances in public buildings.
-Disturbances include outbursts, confrontations or yelling; violence, threats, profanity, or slurs; illegal activity; any form of harassment; any form of solicitation; treating staff or other patrons in a hostile or offensive manner; refusing to leave the library when requested; or other activities that violate the law, disrupt library use, or endanger the safety of patrons or staff.
+Disturbances include, but are not limited to outbursts or yelling; violence, threats, profanity, or slurs; illegal activity; displaying threatening, malicious, abusive, or obscene language or images; any form of harassment; any form of solicitation; treating staff or other patrons in a hostile or offensive manner; refusing to leave the library when requested; or other activities that violate the law, disrupt library use, or endanger the safety of patrons or staff.

 The library is a special place for families to visit, and includes many resources and events that are educational and appealing to children.
 Children and teens are welcome at the library, and there is no minimum age for a library card or program participation.
 Multiple steps are taken to make sure the library is safe, secure, and welcoming to families.

 Children's library cards.
 Parents, grandparents, or legal guardians may check out books for a child on their library cards.
-If they prefer, they may apply also apply for a children's card for their child.
-Parents may make a decision about when their child is ready for their own library card.
+If they prefer, they may apply also apply for a children's card.
+Children's cards are appended to adult accounts, and parents are permitted to access their children's accounts if their child is under 16.
 The following policies apply to children's cards:

 Internet access.
 There is public Wi-Fi in the library, and library computers can access the Internet.
 In accordance with the federal Children’s Internet Protection Act (CIPA) (Pub.
-L. 106-554), all library computers and devices are equipped with a technology protection measure to filter and block access to images that are obscene.
+L. 106-554), all library computers and devices are equipped with a technology protection measure to filter and block access to images that are obscene or harmful to minors.
 However, no filtering system is 100% effective, and filters may not block all objectionable content.
 Parents are solely responsible for their children's use of library technology and resources and should closely supervise their children's use of the Internet.

 Unattended children under 12.
 The library is open to the public, has a wide variety of resources, and serves multiple purposes and populations.
 Library staff are not licensed or authorized to provide caregiving, assume legal or custodial responsibility for any patron, or act in place of a parent.
 For these reasons, children under age 12 must have an adult (18+) caregiver with them to supervise and assist with their library use, including program attendance.
 Unaccompanied children under 12 will be assisted in locating or contacting their caregiver.
 If the caregiver is not on the premises, a library staff member, first responder, or social worker may wait with the child until they are picked up.